jenkinsci/helm-charts/charts/jenkins/README.md

 If you have implemented [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator), you can set `master.prometheus.enabled` to `true` to configure a `ServiceMonitor` and `PrometheusRule`.
 If you want to further adjust alerting rules you can do so by configuring `master.prometheus.alertingrules`

-If you have implemented Prometheus without using the operator, you can add just the `/prometheus` metrics endpoint by installing the Jenkins Prometheus Metrics Plugin and leave `master.prometheus.enabled` set to `false`.
+If you have implemented Prometheus without using the operator, you can leave `master.prometheus.enabled` set to `false`.

 #### Migration steps